The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 The team members should be the participants of a retrospective.
 Sometimes it is necessary to call on external people who are not part of the team, but who were involved in sprint activities, and that is OK.

 However, I do not advise having management in the Retrospective.
-I know that in most cases management just wants to help; they have the best intentions, but their presence will cause people to shut down and not really talk about the real problems.
+I know that in most cases management just wants to help; they have the best intentions, but their presence will cause people to shut down and not talk about the real problems.
 So as a rule of thumb, I recommend having only people that are part of the team present.

 Team members decide what information will go public